 LifeTein Launches Rush Custom Peptide Synthesis Service: Peptide Delivered in 3-5 Days

 LifeTein is unveiling an expedited peptide synthesis program, promising to place peptides in its customers’ hands within 3-5 business days.
 The RushPep™ peptide synthesis service was designed to circumvent the existing limitations of conventional solid-phase peptide synthesis (SPPS), which involves a long coupling time and low yield.
-RushPep™ shortens the time needed for individual coupling, deprotection and washing steps.
-The proprietary methodology renders processing ten times faster than in classical synthesis while simultaneously circumventing the limitations caused by the formation of by-products or intermediates to which traditional SPPS approaches are subject.
+RushPep™ shortens the time needed for individual coupling, deprotection, and washing steps.
+The proprietary methodology renders processing ten times faster than in classical synthesis while circumventing the limitations caused by forming by-products or intermediates to which traditional SPPS approaches are subject.

 LifeTein’s Rush Custom Peptide Synthesis Service

 Chen continued, “The reliability of RushPep™ rush peptide synthesis ensures that the peptides are finished in 3–5 business days with high-batch-to-batch reproducibility. ” Most of the crude peptides have a purity of over 80%.
-RushPep™ peptide service is valuable for the scientists and researchers because it allows them to finish their proteomics projects in a fast and cost-efficient manner.
+RushPep™ peptide service is valuable for scientists and researchers because it allows them to finish their proteomics projects quickly and cost-effectively.

 ID2 peptide for inhibition of tumour growth